Published 20th September 2019

 To ensure your current or future co-organisers can access emails and files for your group, it is very useful to have a group email address and a place to store files.
 Some uni groups can be given an official university email, but most groups choose to create a group gmail account which includes a Google drive.
 It is also possible to get a more official-looking email address.

-Make sure this email gets checked regularly—if it is more convenient for you, it is usually possible to funnel mail sent to multiple email addresses through to a single inbox.
+By making an email address you are committing to check this email address regularly—if it is more convenient for you it is possible to funnel mail sent to multiple email addresses through to a single inbox.
 For instance, use these instructions to get your emails to go to a single gmail account.

 Set up Social Media and an Email List